The coronavirus (COVID-19) pandemic is having a profound impact across the UK. In response to the pandemic, the COVID-19 Infection Survey measures:

 We include children over the age of 2 years, adolescents and adults in the survey.
 Children are included because it is essential to understand the prevalence and the incidence of symptomatic and asymptomatic infection in children.
 This is particularly important for informing policy decisions around schools.
 Further information on the prevalence of coronavirus (COVID-19) in schools can be found in our latest release from the COVID-19 Schools Infection Survey.

-Likelihood of enrolment decreases over time since the original invitation letter was sent, and response rate information for those initially asked to take part at the start of the survey in England can be considered as relatively final.
+Likelihood of enrolment decreases over time since the original invitation letter was sent, and so response rate information for those initially asked to take part at the start of the survey in England can be considered as final.
 We provide response rates separately for the different sampling phases of the study.
-These response rates can be found in the datasets provided alongside our weekly bulletin.
+These response rates along with commentary are found in the technical datasets.

 Provides a summary of the total number of households registered and eligible individuals in registered households for the UK.